RomanPilyushin/Mind/toefl Speaking.md

 For instance,

 ####
+Imagine you are looking for a new place to live near your university.
+You have two choices.
+The first place is in a house, which you would share with several other students.
+The second place is a small apartment, which you would not have to share with others.
+Which would you choose?
+Explain why.

+####
 Some people are able to make decisions very quickly, based on their first thoughts.
 Other people take a lot of time and think carefully before making a decision Which do you think is better?